Quick Answer

 • On uneven surfaces

-Tom places QR codes on flat areas of equipment labels rather than corners that peel over time.
+QR codes belong on flat areas of equipment labels rather than corners that peel over time.

 Consider Environmental Exposure